alexfrater/mase/lab2.md

 for example palceholder represnets an input to the graph and is for inputs to be fed into the graph get_attr

+Layer types stores the type of each module in order and then added to abuffer

+The buffer is written to a file or the console.

 call_module: A node operation representing the invocation of a module in nn.Module.

 2.What are the functionalities of profile_statistics_analysis_pass and report_node_meta_param_analysis_pass respectively?

 profile_statistics_analysis_pass takes a graph, set its up for profiling, profiles the activaiton and weights and then computes the staticstscs for each node.
+The statics are then saved in each nodes metadata.

+report_node_meta_param_analysis_pass iterates through each node to gather data on information such as node name, operation type, MASE type, MASE operation, and meta parameters related to common, hardware, and software.

 3.Explain why only 1 OP is changed after the quantize_transform_pass .

+Only the linear layer is changed and onlu linear is defined in the pas args to optimise

 4.Write some code to traverse both mg and ori_mg, check and comment on the nodes in these two graphs.
 You might find the source code for the implementation of summarize_quantization_analysis_pass useful.